-Have something checked out?
+- Have something checked out?
 There's a Library Book Drop located outside the HPS office on the 3rd floor of the HPB building (see blog post), but there's no rush.
-Cincinnati State items that are currently checked out and will have due dates that fall during this period of remote services will have their due dates extended until after the semester is over (see your email for details, or Login to Library Account).
+Cincinnati State items that are currently checked out and will have due dates that fall during this period of remote services will have their due dates extended until May 7, 2021. (see your email for details, or Login to Library Account).
 Items that were already overdue will be examined on a case-by-case basis once regular services are restored.

 - Can I still check out Cincinnati State books?
 No. We are not circulating Cincinnati State materials until regular services are restored.
 Please browse our e-Books and streaming videos as alternatives.

 - Can I have books delivered from other Ohio Libraries?
 No. We are not able to be a pickup location for OhioLINK or SearchOhio materials, and most academic libraries are not currently allowing "PickUp Anywhere" services in order to limit their services to their own college communities.
 If you have a public library card, you may still be able to use that location to pickup OhioLINK materials, but please check your library's website first.

 - I have books checked out from OhioLINK & they are saying they are overdue.
 What do I do?
 We are not able to change the due dates on OhioLINK items, but will work with you to ensure the best outcome once things return to "normal-ish".
 Librarians are nice people, we swear.